powerslacker/slacker/content/archives/abstraction-antipatterns-in-go.md

 ### Cons

 * Configuration is order dependent, and the order can’t be figured out by looking at individual packages since the purpose of the `Config` is dynamic.
-This could lead to developers attempting to use unconfigured packages.
+This could lead to developers attempting to use packages that have no been configured.
 * Using this pattern, finding the actual key of an environment variable is not an easy task.
 This `interface` is so abstract that it takes minutes of detective work to find where and how a configuration value is set.
 In the example above, you can’t directly answer the following questions without digging into the code for a specific project:
   * Which package initially set the database within the `Config`?
   * Did any package overwrite the initial setting for the database?